 Ah, social media.
 It’s both a blessing and curse to society.
 When it comes to Giving Tuesday, nonprofits can easily take advantage of social media—how else are you gonna spread the news about your good work and get supporters totally pumped about pitching in?

 If social media’s the channel you choose to go all-in on this Giving Tuesday, you’ll want to pick a platform….Facebook?
 Instagram?
 Tinder?
 Probably not Tinder, but you get the idea.
 You can get your supporters to post on their own pages about your nonprofit’s very own fundraising challenge or you can even spend a few bucks on social media ads.
 The ROAS of a typical Facebook ad is around 4x, so you’re likely to make your money back and more!

 Funraise is totally prepped to help with all of your social efforts, bee-tee-dubs.
 With a gorgeous and seamless Facebook integration, we’re making it easier for nonprofit teams just like yours to take advantage of the power of social media for the greater good.

 Then again, you might want to keep things close and simply advertise locally.
 Local news stations, small town newspapers, and good ole word-of-mouth are a great way to get the word out about your nonprofits’ Giving Tuesday efforts.
 If your nonprofit is smaller, community-based, and tied to a certain geographical area, this might be the best option for you.

-Giving Tuesday 2020 is going to be a challenge.
+Giving Tuesday always has its challenges.
 It might be less challenging, however, if you go all-in on just one channel.
 Don’t divide up your resources unnecessarily—instead, give just one channel your all and see what happens!
-If you need a little more guidance, check out Funraise’s 2020 Giving Tuesday Toolkit—it has all the info you need and all the resources you want.
-And Good luck!
+If you need a little more guidance, check out Funraise’s Giving Tuesday Toolkit—it has all the info you need and all the resources you want.
+And good luck!